About This Directory

 Unless I die of starvation in the gutter, which is not entirely out of the realm of possibility, but which you can help prevent by Giving Me Money, this directory is intended to be an ongoing project.

 It's also limited to people with e-mail addresses, although I did stick in a few old dogs like Theron Raines, Bill Henderson, Gunther Stuhlmann and Grace Paley just 'cause they're cool.
+If you wish to be included in this directory and are not some schlock book doctor or vanity press, let me know.

 I will also gladly correct any inaccurate information.
 I will not, however, remove the names or e-mail addresses of people who merely consider themselves too hoity-toity to be bothered with writers.
 What these guys forget is that it's writers who write the books—all agents, editors and publishers do is represent, buy and sell what is in their best economic interests to represent, buy and sell.
 I have no hope of altering that incestuous arrangement by any means, but that ain't gonna keep me from trying to alter it.
 Ha!
 Thanks.